 “Hybrid storage environments are gaining traction, although a large piece of the market will continue with On-Prem storage for some time.
 With DIVA and Kumulate Content Management the storage migration is completely abstracted from MAMs, thereby ensuring that the MAM can be hosted in any location, including the public cloud, while continuing to operate seamlessly,” said Savva Mueller, director of business development for Telestream.

 “The scope involved depends very much on the technology within the solution.
 Questions around infrastructure, third party integration needs and live workflows need to be explored too.
 At Dalet, we appreciate that each organization will be faced with some challenges in moving to the cloud, which is why we offer solutions that accommodate several deployment configurations.
-Whether on-premises, fully in the cloud or a hybrid operation between the two,” said Lee McMullan, director of public strategy for Dalet.
+Whether on-premises, fully in the cloud or a hybrid operation between the two,” said Mathieu Zarouk, director of product strategy, Media Workflows at Dalet.